godaddy/gasket/packages/gasket-plugin-nextjs/README.md

 ## Configuration

-- Instead of adding a dedicated `next.config.js`, the `next` property within `gasket.config.js` is used.
+- Instead of adding a dedicated `next.config.js`, the `nextConfig` property within `gasket.config.js` is used.
 Everything you can configure in the [next.config] can be added here.

 It is also possible for apps to config Next.js using the `gasket.config.js`